yifei28/3D-Mito-Analyzer/README.md

 The 2D UNet is used for mitochondria segmentation is from this source https://github.com/OBPNPW2024/MoDL.git.
 Replace the original segment_predict.py with this new version, in which multiprocessing is used to accelerate the process.
 User can use image_preprocess.py to extract the images and post_process.py to stitch them together back to a z-stack.

+Makes sure that you have the correct folder name.

 From past experience, it takes about 40 minutes to process 32 images.